CenturyLiu/Carla-GUI/Docs/urban_backend_api.md

 - **<font color="#f8805a">subject_traffic_light_list</font>** (list of carla.TrafficLight)
     The list of traffic lights along the full navigation path.

+- **<font color="#f8805a">navigation_speed</font>**(float)
+  The max speed for the vehicle to navigate in the this section.
+This speed is also applied to the full path vehicles (i.e. ego, lead and follow vehicle, all are added in the init intersection)

 ### Methods

 - **<font color="#7fb800">add_ego_vehicle</font>**(<font color="#00a6ed">**self, gap = 10.0,model_name = "vehicle.tesla.model3", stop_choice = "abrupt", penetrate_distance = None, obey_traffic_lights = True, run = True, safety_distance = 0.0, vehicle_color = None**</font>)